-There is plenty of awareness of what one ought to look for when choosing a white water rafter.
+There is plenty of awareness of what one ought to look for when choosing a white water rafting company in Banff.
 Some red flags should be enough for you to consider another company.
-The slowness of the clumsiness of the guide guarantees that you will have the same potential hazards during the trip.
-Similarly, avoid making mistakes because you will discover the same unwanted fate.
+The slowness and the clumsiness of the guide guarantee that you will have the same potential hazards during the trip.

 The cowboy days had a different and loose safety principle.
 The rafters stated that one was not doing proper rafting unless they are hungover.
 They braved the routes with a drunken haze only because they knew and understood the accurate geography precision.